StudiousVanilla/shopping-cart-react/README.md

 - Routers, Switches and Links
 - Context to store and share data between components

 The web app is an imitation of the IKEA web site.
-It makes use of a custom noverlty font developed by IKEA.
+It makes use of a custom novelty font developed by IKEA.

-This web app has been optimsedf for mobile devices.
+This web app has been optimised for mobile devices.

 Made by Oisín Byrne 2020